Restore Your Bite, Improve Function

 Maintenance

-• Implants are cared for similarly to natural teeth with regular brushing and flossing.
+• Implants are generally cared for similarly to natural teeth with regular brushing and flossing.

 • Bridges require cleaning around the base and underneath.